-For the Issuer to qualify as a REIT under the Code, (i) not more than 50% in value of its outstanding capital stock (after taking into account options to acquire capital stock) may be owned, directly or indirectly, by five or fewer individuals (as defined in the Code to include certain entities) during the last half of a taxable year, (ii) capital stock must be beneficially owned by 100 or more persons during at least 335 days of a taxable year of 12 months or during a proportionate part of a shorter taxable year and (iii) certain percentages of the Issuer's gross income must be from particular activities (see "Federal Income Tax Considerations--Taxation of the Company" and "--Requirements for Qualification").
-Because the Board of Directors believes it is essential for the Issuer to continue to qualify as a REIT, the Articles restrict the ownership and transfer of shares of the Issuer's capital stock.
+For the Issuer to maintain its qualification as a REIT under the Code, (i) not more than 50% in value of its outstanding stock (after taking into account options to acquire stock) may be owned, directly or indirectly, by five or fewer individuals (as defined in the Code to include certain entities) during the last half of a taxable year, (ii) stock must be beneficially owned by 100 or more persons during at least 335 days of a taxable year of 12 months or during a proportionate part of a shorter taxable year and (iii) certain percentages of the Issuer's gross income must be from particular activities (see "Federal Income Tax Considerations--Taxation of the Company" and "--Requirements for Qualification").
+The Charter restricts the ownership and transfer of shares of the Issuer's stock.

-Subject to certain exceptions specified in the Articles, no stockholder may own, or be deemed to own by virtue of the attribution provisions of the Code, more than 5% of the number or value of the issued and outstanding capital stock of the Issuer.
+Subject to certain exceptions specified in the Charter, no stockholder may own, or be deemed to own by virtue of the attribution provisions of the Code, more than 5% of the number or value of the issued and outstanding capital stock of the Issuer.
 The attribution of ownership provisions are complex and may cause capital stock owned directly or indirectly by a group of related individuals or entities to be deemed to be owned by one individual or entity.
 As a result, the acquisition of less than 5% in value or in number of capital stock (or the acquisition of an interest in an entity which owns capital stock) by an individual or entity could cause that individual or entity (or another individual or entity) to be deemed to own in excess of 5% in value or in number of the outstanding capital stock of the Issuer, and thus subject such capital stock to the Ownership Limit.
 The Board of Directors, in its sole discretion, may waive or, subject to certain limitations, modify the Ownership Limit with respect to stockholders, but is under no obligation to do so.
-As a condition of such waiver, the Board of Directors may require opinions of counsel satisfactory to it or an undertaking from the applicant with respect to preserving the REIT status of the Issuer.
-The Articles exclude from the Ownership Limit certain persons and their respective families and affiliates ("Excluded Participants") but provide that no Excluded Participant may own (directly or indirectly) more than a specified percentage of Common Stock as determined in accordance with the Articles (such Excluded Participant's "Percentage Limitation").
+As a condition of such waiver, the Board of Directors may require a ruling from the Internal Revenue Service or opinions of counsel satisfactory to it or an undertaking from the applicant with respect to preserving the REIT status of the Issuer.
+The Charter excludes from the Ownership Limit certain persons and their respective families and affiliates ("Excluded Participants") but provide that no Excluded

+Participant may own (directly or indirectly) more than a specified percentage of Common Stock as determined in accordance with the Charter (such Excluded Participant's "Percentage Limitation").

-The Articles provide that any purported transfer or issuance of shares, or other event, that would (i) result in a person owning capital stock in excess of the Ownership Limit or the Percentage Limitation, as appropriate, (ii) result in the shares of Common Stock and preferred stock being owned by fewer than 100 persons (determined without reference to any rules of attribution), (iii) cause the Issuer to become "closely held" under Section 856(h) of the Code (determined without regard to Code Section 856(h)(2) and by deleting the words "the last half of" in the first sentence of Code Section 542(a)(2) in applying Code Section 856(h)) or (iv) result in the disqualification of the Issuer as a REIT (collectively, the "Prohibited Events"), that is not otherwise permitted as provided above, will be null and void AB INITIO as to the intended transferee or purported owner and the intended transferee or purported owner will acquire or retain no rights to, or economic interest in, those shares of capital stock.
+The Charter provides that any purported transfer or issuance of shares, or other event, that would (i) result in a person owning capital stock in excess of the Ownership Limit or the Percentage Limitation, as appropriate, (ii) result in the shares of Common Stock and preferred stock being owned by fewer than 100 persons (determined without reference to any rules of attribution), (iii) cause the Issuer to become "closely held" under Section 856(h) of the Code (determined without regard to Code Section 856(h)(2) and by deleting the words "the last half of" in the first sentence of Code Section 542(a)(2) in applying Code Section 856(h)) or (iv) result in the disqualification of the Issuer as a REIT (collectively, the "Prohibited Events"), that is not otherwise permitted as provided above, will be null and void AB INITIO as to the intended transferee or purported owner and the intended transferee or purported owner will acquire or retain no rights to, or economic interest in, those shares of stock.